 You can set a password for access to the Aptio Setup Utility.
 This will not affect access to the computer OS (only the Aptio Setup Utility).
-If you set a supervisor password you can then add a user password and password on boot.

 Password Warning

 If you set a boot password (Password on boot is "Enabled"), NEVER forget your password.